lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 - Foster.
 Collab editing.
 If I can figure out how that works.
 // My own r/WritingPrompts

-Habit strength is a meh indicator.
-Display progress towards the writing goal instead.
 - Stripe integration.
 	- Handle the subscription pauses/cancellations, trial expirations.
 Handle failed subscriptions because of insufficient funds.
 Simply in subscription-success redirect the user to "Something went wrong" or "Invalid payment" page. https://stripe.com/docs/billing/subscriptions/overview